-You can help to save turtles by being on the lookout for them in the roadways, slowing down around wetlands and helping them safely cross the roads.
+Members of the public can help save turtles by being on the lookout for them in roadways, slowing down when driving near wetlands, and helping them safely cross roads.
+When helping turtles, please be mindful not to put yourself or others in danger.

 - Don't put yourself or others in danger on a busy road.
-Sometimes just pulling over and putting your hazards on is enough to get people to slow down to allow the turtle to cross safely.
+If you’re unable to stop for a turtle crossing the road, put on your hazards, slow down, and go around it.
+Putting your hazards on is enough to get people to slow down to allow the turtle to cross safely.

 - Never pick a turtle up by their tail as this can cause severe spinal damage.
 You can safely hold a turtle along the back edge of their shell without getting bitten.

 - Turtles are very resilient.
-If you see an injured turtle along the roadside, please pick it up and transport it to a licensed wildlife rehabilitator even if you are not sure it is alive any longer.
-Even if it is not alive, there may be eggs that can be saved and incubated.
+If you see an injured turtle along the roadside, please pick it up and transport it to a licensed wildlife rehabilitator even if you are not sure it is alive.
+Even if the turtle has passed away, it may have eggs that can be saved and incubated.
 Once hatched, the babies can be released back into the habitat that the mother had occupied.

 - Be sure to wash your hands after handling a turtle.